 It is important to remind the young person of the boundaries we work to around confidentiality; when we have to share information for safeguarding reasons and the information that may be recorded.
+Practitioner to be mindful of using the terms confidentiality and safeguarding, ensuring that the young person has an understanding of what the terms mean.
 Examples of situations when we need to break confidentiality should be given to enhance understanding because a young person's perception of what constitutes risk may not be the same as ours.